1997 Michigan Wolverines football team: Final rankings

 Following the Rose Bowl, Michigan needed to wait a few days for the final polls.
 On January 4, it was revealed that Nebraska had overtaken Michigan by four points and two first place votes in the coaches poll to earn a split in the major national polls.
 Nebraska had beaten Tennessee 42–17 and totaled 534 yards of total offense, including 409 rushing yards and an Orange Bowl record-setting 206 rushing yards by Ahman Green.
-Michigan held on to a 51.5–18.5 final first place vote lead in the AP Poll, but had a 32–30 deficit in the coaches poll.
+Michigan held on to a 51.5–18.5 final first place vote lead in the AP poll, but had a 32–30 deficit in the coaches poll.
 Since the 1968 permanent creation of the final post bowl game AP poll, no winning No. 1 team had lost its lead following a bowl game, but the 1990 Colorado Buffaloes football team had lost the coaches poll to Georgia Tech following a 10–9 1991 Orange Bowl victory over Notre Dame.
 It is worth noting that Michigan gained the number one ranking earlier in the season, from Nebraska, after the Huskers defeated Missouri, in a game best known for the Flea Kicker play.
 Tom Osborne's retirement and the Big Ten's cumulative 2–5 bowl game record were considered factors leading to the split polls.
 Michigan was named as the national champion by the following polls: Associated Press, Football News, Football Writers Association of America, National Championship Foundation, National Football Foundation, and Sporting News.

-With the Detroit Red Wings winning the 1997 Stanley Cup Final, the Metro Detroit area was home to both a Stanley Cup champion and a national champion in the same season or calendar year.
-This distinction would occur one more time in 1998, when the Michigan men's hockey team and the Red Wings won the national championship and Stanley Cup respectively.